jose-techcode/DevOps-Toolbox/README.md

 # 10. Notes

-This scripting toolbox is intended exclusively for the Debian operating system and in future Fedora.
-It is not guaranteed to work on other linux distros without adaptation.
-It is not recommended to use Docker for some scripts, given the dependence on the operating system for the correct functioning of the automations.
-But, you can use some scripts experimentally in Docker.
+The root folder (DevOps-Toolbox) of the project needs to be cloned into a directory called "Documents" if you don't want to refactor everything to work.
+This scripting toolbox is intended exclusively for Debian and Fedora operating systems.
+It is not guaranteed to work on other Linux distributions without adaptation.
 Much of this project is for learning purposes.